Python-PyQt/PyQt6-Docs/descriptions/QtQml/QQmlComponent-create-f.rst

     :status: todo
     :pysig: abd865647d9b87b38bc934925ca4940a
     :realsig: (QQmlContext*)
-    :digest: 1a71365c11f8ce603ceacb6206a8aefb
+    :digest: af14ecd3ce230f33d4d8ce3374f8a30c

-Create an object instance from this component.
-Returns ``nullptr`` if creation failed. *context* specifies the context within which to create the object instance.
+Create an object instance from this component, within the specified *context*.
+Returns ``nullptr`` if creation failed.

 If *context* is ``nullptr`` (the default), it will create the instance in the :sip:ref:`~PyQt6.QtQml.QQmlEngine.rootContext` of the engine.